pytorch/glow/docs/Optimizations.md

   * Sinking of transpose operations below other operations

-    This optimization sinks transposes below such operations like a batch normalization, RELU, sigmoid, etc. By doing this, many transpose operations are brought closer to each other and it creates more opportunities for elimination of transpose operations.
+    This optimization sinks transposes below such operations like a batch normalization, RELU, sigmoid, ChannelShuffle, etc. By doing this, many transpose operations are brought closer to each other and it creates more opportunities for elimination of transpose operations.

   * Pool operations optimization